Gh-Badr/bypass-recaptcha/README.md

 # Bypass-reCAPTCHA
 ## Description
 This project is a proof of concept showing how AI can be used for malicious purposes.
 It uses a custom GPT model to bypass the [Google reCAPTCHA v2](https://www.google.com/recaptcha/about/) challenge (The image selection one).
 The idea is to use the model to generate a response to the reCAPTCHA challenge and then use the generated response to bypass the reCAPTCHA.

+## Team Members

+- FIALI Mouad
+- GHAZAOUI Badr
+- MAROUANE Kamal
+- RIMAOUI Nabila
+- ZARKTOUNI Ismail

 ## Table of Contents
 - [Description](#description)